 Clinical Features and Natural HistoryTop

-CIN can remain asymptomatic for a long time, and the early clinical signs suggestive of kidney damage are often neglected by patients and physicians.
+CIN can remain asymptomatic for a long time, and early clinical signs suggestive of kidney damage are often neglected by patients and physicians.
 Clinical features of chronic kidney disease develop gradually, along with a progressive impairment of GFR.
 A particular complication of some forms of CIN is papillary necrosis, which may be asymptomatic or manifest as renal colic.
 Common etiologies and features of CIN: Table 1.

 DiagnosisTop